-Clearly delineating the final design area (or clearing limit) and the intersection upgrade area with temporary fencing and signage to restrict access and protect vegetation to be retained is paramount to ensuring that disturbance to native vegetation is limited to the smallest extent necessary.
-The Proponent will not clear any native vegetation or fauna habitat located outside of the final design area, as shown in Figure 5-1 and Figure 3-2.
+Clearly delineating the final design area (or clearing limit) with temporary fencing and signage to restrict access and protect vegetation to be retained is paramount to ensuring that disturbance to native vegetation is limited to the smallest extent necessary.
+The Proponent will not clear any native vegetation or fauna habitat located outside of the final design area, as shown in Figure 5-1.